LeonJM/p5.js-minesweeper/readme.md

 ```

 makes the right click functionality of the mousePressed() not work.
 Note: only the right click.
+Right clicking an empty cell fills the cell red.

 The context menu is disabled in the html body. `<body oncontextmenu = "return false">`